mahaley22/Uncertainty-Sampling/index.md

+#What does a model know about its own confidence in its predictions?
 For me I could use an overview of what you are up to.
 I am confused between the implementation details of using the package and your goal of bringing in uncertainty.
     I know nothing about ML so I may well be the wrong demographic, but for me I'd could use a simple summary of what problem you are trying to solve.
 Is it something like: